 Anyway, the following weekend, I cranked up the oven and sat down with a book (a real paperback!) while the oven and stone preheated in order to prevent myself from dancing around the kitchen with impatience, willing the oven to preheat faster.
 What’s that about a watched pot?

 The pizza we made that night was one we’ve made a few times in the past year.
 It’s one with bold flavors and simple ingredients.
 Ricotta, mozzarella and fontina round out the cheese category.
 The boldness comes in with some old-school pepperoni and chopped fresh rosemary.
 The combination of everything together is just killer.
 The rosemary really shines through, giving a pizza that could be considered heavy a lightness you wouldn’t expect.
-Mediocre pizzas no more – along with a suuuuper hot oven, this 3 cheese pizza with rosemary and pepperoni not only negates the need for flop-induced take-out, but it reminds me of how much we love creating great food at home.
+Mediocre pizzas no more – along with a suuuuper hot oven, this 3 cheese rosemary and pepperoni pizza not only negates the need for flop-induced take-out, but it reminds me of how much we love creating great food at home.

 Set a rack in the oven to the lowest position.
 Preheat the oven and a pizza stone, if using, to 500° F for at least 30 minutes - up to an hour is best.